 For dairy products, we usually do string cheese, cheese in the main option, or yogurt.
 Yogurt pouches are my favorite, as they are so easy to toss into the bag and eat at school or on the go later on with less mess, though they are sometimes harder to find than cups.
 Recently, however, we found the HappyFamily new line of yogurt for babies and toddlers, and have been loving the HappyTot yogurt pouches for daycare!

-What’s really great about HappyTot Whole Milk Yogurt (apart from being in super convenient pouches) is that there is no added sweenters like many other types of yogurt, and that they are made with whole milk with vitamin D and a great mix of ingredients (including probiotics and non-gmo).
+What’s really great about HappyTot Whole Milk Yogurt (apart from being in super convenient pouches) is that there is no added sweeteners like many other types of yogurt, and that they are made with whole milk with vitamin D and a great mix of ingredients (including probiotics and non-gmo).

 Charlie really likes the Strawberry Banana Oats & Chia one, and the Banana Mango & Spinach one is my favorite (got to sneak those veggies in when I can!)
 At home we love using the HappyTot Yogurt Cups too, especially Apple, Mango & Carrot.
 There are so many ways to use them too—check out these yummy yogurt treat ideas for kids!

-If you are have a younger baby, check out the HappyFamily Baby’s First Whole Milk Yogurt—that would be a great starting option!
+If you have a younger baby, check out the HappyFamily Baby’s First Whole Milk Yogurt—that would be a great starting option!
 Both types are available at stores everywhere, and I have a $1 off coupon for you to try them out!

 Pulling double duty as a side for lunch while at daycare or an option for snack time, I always throw in 1 or 2 other snack options.
 These include: